RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 Individual accounts are billed for usage so you provide an initial amount which can be manually or auto recharged.

 > #### @icon-info-circle Azure AI uses OpenAI API
 > The OpenAI API also works with AzureAI.
-At the time of writing Azure AI wasn't working with Dall-E-3 yet, but it does work with Dall-E-2.
-I expected Dall-E-3 support to come soon.
+At the time of writing Azure AI wasn't working with Dall-E 3 yet, but it does work with Dall-E-2.
+I expected Dall-E 3 support to come soon.
 >
 > Both APIs are compatible with the main difference on how you authorize - OpenAI uses only a Bearer toke for the key, Azure uses a deployment specific HTTP URL plus an API key.
 But the actual REST calls are the same.